When requesting a transfer please include your ID#. It makes it easier to transfer memorials.

 "Please do NOT add photos from obituary notices as they are protected by copyright law.
 Find A Grave reserves the right to remove obituary notices and photographs from memorial records."

 My profile picture was done by me from an old black and white photo of my great grandmother.
 This took many hours.

-I don't take other people's photos without their consent so please do not take my photos without permission.
 In case you didn't know, every photo taken is protected by copyright.

 I don't mind anyone using these tombstone photos for their own research but do not submit to other genealogy websites (other than Ancestry) or in any printed material.

 Just because you leave keys in your car does not give me the right to take it!
 LOL